hortonworks/cloudbreak/docs/index.md

 Just to refresh memories - [Cloudbreak](http://sequenceiq.com/products.html) is [SequenceIQ's](http://sequenceiq.com) open source, cloud agnostic Hadoop as a Service API.
 Given the option of provisioning or decommissioning cluster nodes on the fly, Periscope allows you to use the following set of SLAs:

-  1. Application ordering - can guaranty that a higher priority application finishes before another one (supporting parallel or sequential execution)
+  1. Application ordering - can guarantee that a higher priority application finishes before another one (supporting parallel or sequential execution)
   2. Moves running applications between priority queues
   3. *Enforce* time based SLA (execution time, finish by, finish between, recurring) by increasing cluster capacity and throughput
-  4. Smart decommissioning - avoids HDFS storms, keeps `payed` nodes alive till the last minute
+  4. Smart decommissioning - avoids HDFS storms, keeps `paid` nodes alive till the last minute
   5. *Enforce* guaranteed cluster capacity requests ( x % of the resources)
   6. *Private* cluster requests - supports provisioning of short lived private clusters with the possibility to merge
   7. Support for distributed (but not YARN ready) applications using Apache Slider